sei-pku/PredictiveMutationTesting/README.md

-demonstrate that PMT improves the efficiency of mutation testing by up to 151.4X while incurring only a small accuracy loss when predicting mutant execution results, indicating a good tradeoff between sociency and effectiveness of mutation testing.
+demonstrate that PMT improves the efficiency of mutation testing by up to 151.4X while incurring only a small accuracy loss when predicting mutant execution results, indicating a good tradeoff between efficiency and effectiveness of mutation testing.

+arffs_for_weka： all the arffs used as training data and test data.
+experi_results:  all the experimental results
+project_info:  the project names, commit number (for the 9 base projects), and urls
+tools: our tools used for collecting test assertions and static metrics